GSA-TTS/handbook/pages/training-and-development/intro-to-github.md

 is a longer video that will teach you how to file issues and issue pull requests.

-A fork is a copy of the main project that is fully separate from 18F’s.
+A fork is a copy of the main project that is fully separate from GSA-TTS’s.
 You might be asked to fork a repo and work off your own copy, or you might be asked to commit directly to your team’s original repo.
 This is the kind of thing you should ask your teammates about — don’t make assumptions!